lotsopa/Savvy/README.md

 After you've opened the solution, you should see three projects: Sample, Savvy and Savvy Standalone.

 ## Sample
-The Sample is a project which shows different uses of of the Savvy library and demonstrates how ot extend it.
+The Sample is a project which shows different uses of of the Savvy library and demonstrates how to extend it.

 ## Savvy
 This is the bread and butter of the tool.
 This project contains all the Savvy functionality and implementation of the converters.